Home / Blog / 10 Interior Budget Mistakes Pune Homeowners Make (And How to Avoid Them)

 Focus on function-first — good design follows naturally.

-Choosing Trendy Finishes Over Practical Ones
+3. Choosing Trendy Finishes Instead of Practical Materials

 • Fluted MDF everywhere